 7. Keep a fire extinguisher within reach.

 Even the best grillers have to put out an unruly flame from time to time.
-When you are grilling on a wooden deck, you increase all the risks that are inherent in grilling.
+When you are grilling on a wooden deck, you increase all the inherent risks.
 That’s why you need to make sure that you have a fully charged fire extinguisher near you.
+You will be glad you have one for emergencies while using a gas grill on a wood patio.

 For this, we favor the Amerex B402.
 This dry chemical fire extinguisher is long-lasting and reliable.
 It’s also the perfect size for general home use.
 The B402 will snuff out all kinds of fires: trash, flammable liquids, wood, and paper.
 It will even safely put out an electrical fire.